MA in Visual Studies

 - Official transcript from all colleges or universities attended.

-- Statement of purpose (approximately 500 words): A personal statement (or intellectual biography) addresses an applicant’s academic interests, including specific papers and projects they have worked on, as well as what they hope to accomplish as a graduate student.
+- Statement of purpose: A substantial personal statement (or intellectual biography) addresses an applicant’s academic interests, including specific papers and projects they have worked on, as well as what they hope to accomplish as a graduate student.
 It explains, too, why the applicant wishes to pursue a graduate degree in History, Theory, and Criticism in the School of Visual Studies.

 - Writing Sample: One 15-20- page scholarly paper that demonstrates the applicant’s scholarship and writing.